briansunter/graph/site/src/content/logseq/ai-learning-resources.md

 ### Essence of Linear Algebra

-An introduction to visualizing what matrices are really
+An introduction to visualizing what matrices are really doing

 {{< youtube fNk_zzaMoSs >}}